El Sistema: 2017 protests

-Not having a violin in prison, Wuilly decided to sing, reaching the point where other prisoners asked him for songs, especially vallenatos.
-The place where he spent most of his time was in the bohío, where he ended his imprisonment, an octagonal cell in the General Command of the National Guard in Caracas, where there were about 14 prisoners.
-While he was imprisoned he had nowhere to write, it was forbidden to receive or send letters, there were no visitors, they were isolated and without ventilation.
-Even so, he composed the song "Cárcel de libertad" (Freedom Prison) along with his best friend Aarón, also detained.
+As he had no violin in prison, Arteaga decided to sing, with other prisoners asking him for songs, especially vallenatos.
+He spent most of his prison time in an octagonal cell in the General Command of the National Guard in Caracas, where there were about 14 prisoners.
+In prison he had no possibility to write, as it was forbidden to receive or send letters, there were no visitors, and the prisoners were isolated and without ventilation.
+Even so, Arteaga composed the song "Cárcel de libertad" (Freedom Prison) along with his best friend Aarón, who had also been detained.

 Clarinetist Karen Palacios signed in favor of the referendum organized by the opposition led National Assembly.
 She was later notified that her contract with the Philharmonic Orchestra was canceled because her political position was not convenient for the orchestra.
 Palacios denounced the incident on her Twitter account and it went viral.
 The clarinetist started to receive attacks and threats on social networks and during that year's protests her tweets began to be cited, where she expressed anger at the situation and at the abuse of the security forces.
 Later, on 1 June 2019, Karen would be detained by officials from the Directorate General of Military Counterintelligence (DGCIM) and charged with the crime of instigation to hatred.
 She was detained in the National Institute for Female Orientation (INOF), in Los Teques, Miranda state, and confined to a highly dangerous cell, despite having a release order dated from 18 June.
 In court, her mother was asked not to make her daughter's case public because "it was going to be resolved soon."
 Palacios was released on 16 July 2019.